ros2/design/articles/115_topic_and_service_name_mapping.md

 In order to differentiate ROS topics easily, all DDS topic names created by ROS shall be prefixed with `rX_`, where `X` is a single character which indicates what subsystem of ROS to which the topic belongs.
 For example, a plain topic called `/foo` would translate to a DDS topic named `rt_foo`.

-For systems where Services are implemented with topics (like with OpenSplice), a different subsystem character can be used: `rq_` for the request topic and `rp_` for the response topic.
+For systems where Services are implemented with topics (like with OpenSplice), a different subsystem character can be used: `rq_` for the request topic and `rr_` for the response topic.
-On systems where the implementation is handled for us by DDS (like with Connext), we use `rS_` as the common prefix.
+On systems where the implementation is handled for us by DDS (like with Connext), we use `rs_` as the common prefix.

 Here is a non-exhaustive list of prefixes: